mattiapiccinetti/ensime.github.io/contributing.md

 sbt ++2.10.6 ensime/assembly # replace with your version of scala
 ```

-**check that again**: Make the Scala major version matches the Scala major version of the project in which you wish to use the ensime-server snapshot build.
+**check that again**: Make sure the Scala major version matches the Scala major version of the project in which you wish to use the ensime-server snapshot build.

 Next, use your build tool to provide this information in the `.ensime` file of your project. e.g. if you use `sbt-ensime`, put this in your `~/.sbt/0.13/global.sbt` (all projects) or `ensime.sbt` (just one project):